Keyboard shortcuts

 }

 The approach taken in this example is quite interesting.
-We only implement the semantic action for the start symbol of our grammar: calc.
+We only implement the semantic action for the start symbol of our grammar: Calc.

 The implementation can be found in calc_grammar.rs.